BillRaymond/agile-in-action-minima/_posts/2023-02-22-book-launch-build-your-model-for-leading-change.md

 **Bill Raymond:** So this takes a lot of thinking about yourself and who you are.
 That's maybe not something we do every day.

 **Marcha Acker:** Yeah, I do think that there's a great gift in deepened self-awareness.
 If I had to list out all the reasons that I wrote the book, probably the key is, you know, they say you write the book that you need to read, and that was absolutely the case for me in writing this book.

 **Marcha Acker:** It started as a opportunity to just sit down and reflect.
 Model building is something that I've been working on myself for a while.
 And we also guide other, we guide agile coaches through defining their own model for agile coaching.
 But there is something that happens when you go through an intentional process of really getting to know yourself.

-There are all kinds of phrases like "be the change that you want to see in the world" or "start with self" or self-awareness and self-management, are all part of you know, the way that we can bring presence in our leadership or in the work that we do.
+There are all kinds of phrases like &quot;be the change that you want to see in the world&quot; or &quot;start with self&quot; or self-awareness and self-management, are all part of you know, the way that we can bring presence in our leadership or in the work that we do.

 **Marcha Acker:** But I struggled I think at times with okay, so be self-aware.
 Well, what does that mean and where do I start?
 And gosh, there are some days, like it feels like there are millions of models about self-awareness, you know, every corner that you turn.
 And the book is intended to be kind of this, it's not a book that you'd read from front to back, it's a guided workbook, it's a guided journal.

 **Marcha Acker:** So I think about it as an offering of, if that's something that you're interested in, then here's a way to get started.
 You won't finish it in a weekend.
 It's a life's journey should you choose to accept the mission of going on that journey.
 But it's definitely a personal choice.